-Product Care does not directly own or manage any collection sites, but rather contracts with SARCAN to provide the collection services for leftover paint at its 73 depots across Saskatchewan.
-Product Care also contracts and partners with 12 retail locations throughout the province to provide additional collection sites.
-Product Care meets regularly with SARCAN to ensure smooth operations.
+Product Care does not directly own or manage any collection sites, but rather contracts with SARCAN Recycling to provide collection services for leftover paint at its 73 depots across Saskatchewan.
+Product Care also contracts and partners with 12 retail locations and 5 municipal waste management facilities throughout the province to provide additional collection sites.
+Product Care meets regularly with SARCAN Recycling to ensure smooth operations.

-Consumers are able to drop off leftover paint at no charge at all collection sites throughout the province.
+Consumers can drop off leftover paint at no charge at all collection sites throughout the province.
 Several SARCAN locations are also designated to accept large volumes of paint.
 Product Care also provides free pickup from very large generators of leftover paint and paint containers.

-In addition to the established collection network, Product Care participated in 25 one-day collection events around the province in 2022, in partnership with municipalities as part of their Household Hazardous Waste Day events.
+In addition to the established collection network, Product Care participated in 23 oneday collection events around the province in 2023, in partnership with municipalities as part of their Household Hazardous Waste Day events.